A wallet with credit cards.

 Most providers carry out a ‘soft’ search when you apply and this won’t affect your credit score.
 Others, like Wagonex, run a ‘hard’ search which will have a temporary negative impact on your score.
 This means it’s important not to make too many credit applications in a short space of time.

-Does my credit score affect the cost of cars on subscription?
+Does my credit score affect the cost of cars on a subscription?

 No, it doesn’t.
 The monthly cost is usually fixed so even if you have the highest score possible, you won’t benefit from a cheaper subscription cost.